-Riverside County, including the city of Perris, lies in the Peninsular Ranges Geologic Province of southern California.
-This range, which lies in a northwest to southeast trend through the county, extends around 1,000 miles from the Raymond-Malibu Fault Zone in western Los Angeles County to the southern tip of Baja California.
-The subject property is generally flat with elevations within the project averaging approximately 1,440 feet above mean sea level (AMSL).
-Currently, the southwest quarter of the project is developed containing an industrial erosion control wattle manufacturing plant that was constructed between 2002 and 2003.
-The industrial development consists of a storage yard, a modern steel warehouse, and a modern prefabricated office structure.
-The remainder of the property is characterized as disked and disturbed vacant land that was historically utilized for agriculture.
-Soils in the project are mainly comprised of Domino silt loam (Du) and Domino silt loam, saline-alkali (Dv) (Ramirez 2016).
+The city of Perris is situated within the Peninsular Ranges Geologic Province of southern California.
+The range, which lies in a northwest to southeast trend through the county, extends around 1,000 miles from the Raymond-Malibu Fault Zone in western Los Angeles County to the southern tip of Baja California.
+The property is situated within the Perris Valley between the bedrock-laden foothills surrounding Lake Perris to the east and Mead Valley to the west.
+The subject property is generally flat with an average elevation ranging of 1,450 feet above mean sea level.
+The property is generally characterized as cleared vacant land that historically was utilized for agriculture.

+Soils in the project are comprised of Domino silt loam, saline-alkali, and Grangeville sandy loam, drained, saline-alkali, 0 to 5 percent slopes (NRCS 2019).
+Geologically, the project is located on Holocene and late Pleistocene young alluvial valley deposits, which at depth, likely overlie older early Pleistocene very old alluvial fan deposits.